 Simple English definitions for legal terms

-Read a random definition: identification of goods
+Read a random definition: proprietary act

 The Sarbanes-Oxley Act (SOX) is a law passed in 2002 to make sure that companies are honest about their finances and to protect investors.
 It was made because some big companies, like Enron, were lying about their money and causing people to lose a lot of money.
 SOX makes companies have better procedures for checking their finances and makes the CEO and CFO responsible for making sure the financial reports are accurate.
 It also created a board to oversee public audit companies and made it illegal for company leaders to interfere with audits.
 SOX also requires companies to disclose certain financial information and protects whistleblowers who report wrongdoing.
 Some people think SOX is too expensive for small companies, but others think it helps make sure companies are honest about their money.